-Debra Allen, BSN, RN, CCRN, has joined the Medical Center as the Clinical Director of Trauma Services.
+Debra Allen, MSN, RN, CCRN, has joined the Medical Center as the Clinical Director of Trauma Services.
 Allen most recently served as regional trauma program manager at the Northern Ohio Trauma System in Cleveland, where she developed the first regional trauma system in northeast Ohio.

 Here, she will be responsible for strategic planning and the administrative, educational, and financial management for trauma services to provide a multidisciplinary approach to adult trauma care.